-The short answer to the question, “Are tattoos allowed in Buddhism?” would be YES, tattoos are allowed in Buddhism, but specific cultures, heart’s intent and use would greatly affect the acceptability of the tattoos, permanent or not.
+The quick response to the question, "Are tattoos permissible in Buddhism?" is YES.
+However, particular cultures, heart's intent, and use would considerably affect the acceptance of the tattoos, whether permanent or not.

 Is It Bad To Get Buddhist Tattoos?

-That being said, it IS technically NOT legally wrong to get a Buddha tattoo, but it can be disrespectful and is seriously frowned upon by the natives in Thailand and even Sri Lanka.
+Although getting a tattoo of a Buddha is not strictly illegal, it can be considered disrespectful and is strongly discouraged by the locals in Thailand and even Sri Lanka.

-Also, these designs, lines of script, geometric patterns and animal shapes are deeply intertwined with Buddhist and animist imagery that some Thais fear Westerners would fail to appreciate.
+Additionally, these patterns, lines of writing, geometric shapes, and animal shapes are intricately woven with Buddhist and animist imagery that some Thais worry Westerners won't understand.

 Are Buddha Tattoos Illegal In Thailand And Other Buddhist Countries?